Karim-tari/RFC/proposals/181029-overview.md

 but only being able to pick at most two [[1]](https://en.wikipedia.org/wiki/CAP_theorem).

-This suggests the partitioning of the Tari network into two layers:
+This suggests partitioning the Tari network into two layers:

-* A base layer that provides a public ledger of base coin transactions, secured by proof of work (maximise Security), and
+* A base layer that provides a public ledger of base coin transactions, secured by proof of work (to maximise Security), and
 * A second layer that manages digital asset state that is very fast and cheap, but which can fall back on the base layer's security when required.

 ## The Base Layer

-The only system that we _know_ currently works as a base layer capable of delivering at least the first three must-have properties above (security, decentralisation, censorship resistance) is a coin built on a proof-of-work-based blockchain.
+The only system that we _know_ currently works as a base layer capable of delivering at least the first three must-have properties above (security, decentralisation, censorship resistance) is a coin based on a proof-of-work blockchain.

-Proof of X, where X is stake, spacetime, waffles, etc. is either totally unproven at best, or a house of cards at worst.
+Proof of X, where X is stake, spacetime, waffle, etc. is either totally unproven at best, or a house of cards at worst.

-Looking at the _nice-to-have_ properties, one can go a long way to achieving a scalable blockchain by
+Looking at the _nice-to-have_ properties, one can go a long way towards achieving a scalable blockchain by

-* Keeping as much data off of the blockchain to begin with
+* Keeping as much data off the blockchain to begin with
 * Employing novel "compression" methods such as cut-through
 * Using a space-efficient transaction protocol